devqik/devops-docs/aws/aws-cli-setup.md

 ## Install aws-mfa

-- You can install the aws-mfa tool through PIP
+- You can install the aws-mfa tool through PIP so make sure you have python installed on your machine

     `$ pip install aws-mfa`